-On March 7 1996, Madonna’s One More Chance single was released as the second single in Australia and Japan, and the third single in several European countries, from her ballads collection, Something to Remember.
+On March 7 1996, Madonna’s One More Chance was released as the third single in the UK and several other European countries, and the second single in Australia and Japan, from her ballads collection, Something to Remember.

-The song received positive response from music critics, who praised its musical simplicity and Madonna’s vocal delivery.
-Since Madonna was busy filming the Evita, the song received little promotion and no accompanying music video.
+The song received positive response from music critics overall, who praised its musical simplicity and Madonna’s nuanced and emotive vocal delivery.
+Since Madonna was busy filming the Evita, the song received little promotion and no original music video was produced to accompany the release.

 The Spanish version of You’ll See, titled Verás, appeared as the B-side of the single release.